Thar0/oot/docs/audio/Z64_Audio_Formats.md

 ### Files

 The files that make up Audioseq each contain a single audio sequence, made up of Music Macro Language commands and related data such as Envelopes and Channels.
-For an example, see the [disassembled Sequence 0](https://github.com/zeldaret/oot/blob/3e298fa818569f9323138ec34f9e3127fa435b9f/src/audio/000_Sound_Effects.mus).
+For an example, see the [disassembled Sequence 0](/assets/audio/sequences/seq_0.prg.seq) ([external, with some docs](https://github.com/zeldaret/oot/blob/3e298fa818569f9323138ec34f9e3127fa435b9f/src/audio/000_Sound_Effects.mus) TODO carry over docs).